bernardfernando/reading-notes-102d5/README.md

 - About
 - Growth mindset

 Hi may name is Bernard.
-I am trying to become a web developer, My main passion are:
+I am trying to become a web developer.
+My main passion are:
-- Cricket
+- Cricket & all sorts of sports
 - Learning guitar
-- Learn ....
+- Travelling
 ####
 Brief Infor
 ####